a-shine/pm-for-startups/deck2.md

 ![Breakdown of the meaning of MVP.](./assets/imgs/Screenshot%20from%202023-06-20%2009-34-32.png)

+Notes:

+- Producing an MVP is a good way to embrace the Lean philosophy
+- Let's break it down...

 --

 ![Cartoon strip showing benefit of a skateboard vs. a set of car wheels.](assets/imgs/Screenshot%20from%202023-06-20%2009-34-40.png)

 Notes:

+- This picture does such a good job of showing the effectiveness of building an MPV
 - The idea is that it is more valuable to provide a full useful thing rather than parts of a more complex thing
-- e.g. you want to provide mobility but don't have the capacity to build a car, so you build a skateboard
+- e.g. you want to provide mobility but don't have the capacity to build a car, build a skateboard.
+Over time, you will be able to deliver a car!

 --